amyisdev/andes/README.md

 ## Usage

-Simply run `ansible-playbook playbook/<playbook>.yaml` to provision configuration.
+Simply run `ansible-playbook playbook/<playbook>.yaml` to provision and `ansible-playbook playbook/<playbook>.yaml --tags=remove` to remove configuration.

 ## Misc

 ### Manual configurations

-After a VM is provisioned, we still need to add a public key to authorized_keys for each VMs.
+After a VM is provisioned, we still need to manually add public key to the VM & setup lxc.
 We should find a way to automate it.